MRskyPG/MRskyPG/README.md

 ### About me:

-I'm learning programming.
 I study at the Faculty of Applied Mathematics and Computer Science at the Novosibirsk State Technical University.
-Currently I’m learning Golang and JavaScript (+html, css and frameworks), because I’m interested in Web development (fullstack).
-Also I have experience in C++ and a little of Python.
+Languages: Go, Python, C++.

 <p align="center">
  <img width="600" src="github-snake.svg" alt="snake"/>